-In MYP 3 the community project focuses on community and service, encouraging students to explore their right and responsibility to implement service as action in the community.
+At BISS Sentrum all MYP4 students complete the Community project which focuses on community and service, encouraging students to explore their right and responsibility to implement service as action in the community.
 The community project gives students an opportunity to develop awareness of needs in various communities and address those needs through service learning.
-As a consolidation of learning, the community project engages in a sustained, in-depth inquiry leading to service as action in the community.
+As a consolidation of learning, the community project engages in a sustained, indepth inquiry leading to service as action in the community.
 The community project may be completed individually or by groups of a maximum of three students.